mysociety/alaveteli/README_NIX.md

 When using it for development environments, it puts everything you need in there (ruby, postgresql, gems, etc...) so that these don't conflict with whatever is already on your machine.
 And conversely, the alaveteli devenv won't mess up other projects you have setup on your machine.

+`nix` is also a programming language focused on building and deploying software.
+While you can write any program in `nix`, this is not where it shines.
+The language is functionnal, so it may look weird if you are not used with that paradigm.

+`nixos` is a linux distribution that is based on `nix` (the language and the package manager).
+Yes, it's confusing!
+The OS is configured declaratively.
+Instead of saying: install postgresql, then changing the config file to run it on a different port, you just say you want a postgresql service running on that port. `nixos` will do the installation and configuration for you.
+You can think of it as "compiling an operating system configuration".

+This means your configuration is reproducible, this is exactly what this repo's `nix` configuration does.

 ## Why bundix?